 Handle outliers

 When using rate statistics (i.e. points per game) or cumulative statistics (i.e. total points) can be misleading when it comes to analysis because these statistics tend to inflate players with lengthier careers.
 To deal with outliers, I instituted a minimum threshold of 40 games played.
-Also I keep only players with more than 400 minutes for each season (with a 82 games regular season, thats around 5 minutes per game.
+Also, I kept only players with more than 400 minutes for each season (with a 82 games regular season, that’s around 5 minutes per game.

-Players with less than that will be only anecdotical, and will distort the analysis).
+Players with less than that will be only anecdotical and will distort the analysis).

 Exploratory analysis